Raid the Quarry

 “Hard rock lives, and its name is Raid the Quarry.” - Unstarving Musician’s Podcast

 Raid the Quarry has been supplying Raleigh, Durham, Chapel Hill and beyond with energetic alt/rock since 2014.
-Regular guests at the Carrboro Music Festival, the band has also featured in Triangle-area events such as Hopscotch, Packapalooza, SPARKcon, and Local Band Local Beer; and shared the stage with acts such as Mike Mains & the Branches, Eva Under Fire, and Rusty Shipp.
+Regular guests at the Carrboro Music Festival, the band has also featured in Triangle-area events such as The Great Cover Up, Hopscotch, Packapalooza, SPARKcon, and Local Band Local Beer; and shared the stage with acts such as Eva Under Fire, Mike Mains & The Branches, and Rusty Shipp.

-Beyond These Castle Walls, Raid the Quarry’s latest full-length album, was successfully crowdfunded through Indiegogo in October of 2021.
+Beyond These Castle Walls, Raid the Quarry’s latest full-length album, was successfully crowdfunded through Indiegogo.
 This swell of support enabled RtQ to tap Al Jacob (He is Legend, Beloved) to produce the record, bringing a more polished and immersive quality to the project.
 Incorporating huge riffs, breakdowns, guitar solos, key changes, and multiple time signatures, Beyond These Castle Walls is the band’s heaviest and catchiest effort to date.
 The album was mastered by Troy Glessner (August Burns Red, New Found Glory).
-It debuts on December 9, 2022.

 Daniel Stidham / Vocals, Guitar